freshdemo/redhostconfigs/README.md

                  </code>

 <h3>Step 2 - Setup a local MTA with Smart Host</h3>

+This step is required to forward mail to external domains to the SMTP server in the mailanddns infrastructure.
+You will likely have to edit the file and change the IP from 10.1.4.4 to the IP of your mail server.
+Also take note that the port being used in this configuration is 2225, which coincides with the documented way of running mailanddns.

 On the host run the following commands;
 <br>
 <code>